spyder-ide/spyder/doc/installation.rst

   `website <https://github.com/spyder-ide/spyder/issues>`_.
 * For general and development-oriented information, visit `our Github wiki <https://github.com/spyder-ide/spyder/wiki>`_.
-* For discussions and help requests, you can suscribe to our `Google Group <http://groups.google.com/group/spyderlib>`_.
+* For discussions and help requests, you can subscribe to our `Google Group <http://groups.google.com/group/spyderlib>`_.